harmony-one/h/progress/gheis-mohammadi.md

+2025-12-20 Sat: Last week we focused on testing, bug fixes, and final preparations for the **2025.1.2 release**.

+I fixed a critical EVM tracer issue in **[PR 4981](https://github.com/harmony-one/harmony/pull/4981)** where enabling Debug mode without a configured tracer could cause a nil pointer panic.
+The fix follows go-ethereum’s pattern by ensuring tracer calls are executed only when both Debug is enabled and a tracer is present.

+We also resolved CI/CD test failures in **[PR 4983](https://github.com/harmony-one/harmony/pull/4983)** related to tracer tests using dummy state databases.
+A missing nil check on the trie caused panics during testing, which is now safely handled without affecting production behavior.

+In addition, I reviewed delegation and staking logic and fixed a minor bug in test-only code in **[PR 4982](https://github.com/harmony-one/harmony/pull/4982)**.
+The issue was caused by incorrect slice manipulation when deleting undelegation entries.
+This fix improves correctness and maintainability and does not require a hard fork.

+---

 2025-12-13 Sat: Last week was very productive, with several important pull requests that significantly improved core evm and sync components and their stability, and mainnet readiness.

 **[PR 4967](https://github.com/harmony-one/harmony/pull/4967)** fixes multiple issues in **precompiled contract initialization and address assignment**.
 It ensures the correct precompile is selected based on activation epochs, fixes potential runtime panics caused by incorrect address list initialization, and properly separates read-only precompiles from write-capable ones.
 This keeps us fully compatible with Ethereum’s **EIP-2537** and fixes the initialization logic and critical issues.